John Dillon Fellowship

 - Final Immersive Workshop in Australia: includes final training sessions, site-visits to Australian organisations and two days at ACIAR House in Canberra.

-Applications will be invited from the DOST-PCAARRD endorsed organisations (see list in guidelines) for the John Dillon Fellowship.
-ACIAR and DOST-PCAARRD will select 3-4 Fellows per organisation.
+Applications will be invited from the MARD and ACIAR endorsed organisations for the John Dillon Fellowship.
+ACIAR and MARD will select 18 fellows from the invited organisations.
 There is no public application process for the John Dillon Fellowship in 2021.

 In line with ACIAR’s ongoing commitment to gender equality, applications are open to all genders with expectation that half of all Fellows will be women.